Lothar Koenigs became Music Director of Welsh National Opera in 2009.

 Symphonic engagements include the Hallé, Beethoven Orchester Bonn, Orchestre Philharmonique de Luxembourg, Yomiuri Nippon Symphony Orchestra Tokyo, Deutsche Kammerphilharmonie Bremen, Radio Orchestra Saarbrücken, RAI Orchestra Turin, DSO Berlin, Orchestra dell´Accademia di Santa Cecilia Rome, Rotterdam Philharmonic; Orchestra Sinfonica de Sao Paulo; RAI Orchestra (Turin), Radio Symphony Orchestra Berlin; Wiener Symphoniker; Dresden Philharmoniker in Verona; and concerts at the Tanglewood Festival.

-Recent and future engagements include Tristan und Isolde, Don Giovanni, Katya Kabanova, Fidelio, Ariadne auf Naxos, Turandot (WNO); Mahagonny (Cologne), Wozzeck, Ariadne and Lohengrin in Munich and Lulu at La Monnaie in Brussels as well as concert performances in the UK and Europe.
-In August 2012 he conducted a concert performance of Tristan und Isolde at the 2012 Edinburgh International Festival.
+Recent engagements include Tristan und Isolde, Lohengrin, Don Giovanni, Katya Kabanova, Fidelio, Ariadne auf Naxos, Turandot and Pelleas et Melisande (WNO); Mahagonny (Cologne), Wozzeck, Ariadne and Lohengrin in Munich, Elektra and Daphne at La Monnaie in Brussels and Elektra (Zürich)as well as concert performances in the UK and Europe.
+In August 2012 he conducted a concert performance of Tristan und Isolde at the 2012 Edinburgh International Festival and in 2014 he led WNO in the first staged production of Moses und Aron in the UK for fifty years, including two performances at the Royal Opera House Covent Garden.